Table of Contents

 A Conduct Hearing is required when suspension or expulsion is a potential sanction.

-For cases in which suspension or expulsion is not a potential sanction, the SCO may resolve the matter through an administrative disposition or other appropriate resolution pathway under this Code.
+For cases in which suspension or expulsion is not a potential sanction, the SCO may resolve the matter through an Administrative Disposition or other appropriate resolution pathway under this Code.
 A Respondent does not have an automatic right to a Conduct Hearing in such cases.
 Such matters remain subject to the appeal process in Section 10.

 9.2 Hearing Panel Composition